Democratic Socialists of America: Social issues

 DSA's platform describes itself as "deeply feminist and antiracist".
 According to the organization's 2016 strategy document, democratic socialism "connects antiracist, feminist, LGBTQ, labor, anti-ableist, and anti-ageist movements to each other" because each struggle's success depends on the success of the others.
-Its platform includes calls to abolish mandatory minimums and cash bail, demilitarize police departments, treat drug addiction as a health issue rather than a criminal one, and establish universal rent control and a right to counsel for all tenants.
 At its 2019 national convention, DSA passed a resolution calling for the full decriminalization of sex work.